mozilla/ecosystem-platform/docs/explanation/pairing-flow-architecture.md

 ### Desktop WebChannel messages

-On Desktop, the Firefox Accounts Web Content page communicates with the native code (which owns the pairing channel connection) using WebChannel.
+On Desktop, the Mozilla accounts Web Content page communicates with the native code (which owns the pairing channel connection) using WebChannel.
 WebChannel messages can only be initiated from the content side, however the native side can send a response.

 #### fxaccounts:pair_supplicant_metadata